Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Problem Setting and assumptions

 \subsection{Concept locality and rarity}

-\textit{PRESCA} also leverages certain simple assumptions about concepts for data collection.
-In particular, we make a \textit{concept locality} assumption: if a concept $C_{\mathbb{Z}}$ is true in some state $s$, then it would most likely be true in a small neighborhood around $s$.
+\textit{PRESCA} also leverages simple assumptions about concepts for data collection.
+We make a \textit{concept locality} assumption: if a concept $C_{\mathbb{Z}}$ is true in some state $s$, then it would most likely be true in a small neighborhood around $s$.
 More specifically, if we take the set of all states $S'$ where each state $s' \in S'$ can be reached from $s$ within some small number of actions, then the states in $S'$ will likely have the concept $C_{\mathbb{Z}}$ \textit{true} in them.
 The intuition behind this assumption is that the agent would usually have to take some specific sequence of actions to make the concept be no longer \textit{true}.
-For instance in our Minecraft domain, if the agent is holding an object then it must take the \textit{drop} action to no longer hold it.
 Another assumption we make is about \textit{concept rarity}.
-Specifically, for any concept $C_{\mathbb{Z}}$, the proportion of states in which the concept $C_{\mathbb{Z}}$ is \textit{true} will be very low i.e. $|S_{C_{\mathbb{Z}}}| / |S| \ll 1$ where $S_{C_{\mathbb{Z}}}$ is the set of all states with $C_{\mathbb{Z}}$ \textit{true}.
+Specifically, for any concept $C_{\mathbb{Z}}$, the proportion of states in which the concept $C_{\mathbb{Z}}$ is \textit{true} will be low i.e. $|S_{C_{\mathbb{Z}}}| / |S| \ll 1$ where $S_{C_{\mathbb{Z}}}$ is the set of states with $C_{\mathbb{Z}}$ \textit{true}.